anacletu/pac-man-c/README.md

 - **Custom Data Structures**: The game leverages custom data structures, such as structs, to manage game elements like the map and actors.
 - **File Handling**: The project employs file handling to read and load the game map from an external file.
-- **Dynamic Memory Allocation**: Memory is dynamically allocated for the game map, providing efficient memory management.
+- **Dynamic Memory Allocation**: Memory is dynamically allocated for the map, providing efficient management.
-- **In-game Logic**: The game implements logic for actor movement, collision detection, and simple AI behavior.
+- **In-Game Logic**: The game implements logic for actor movement, collision detection, and simple AI behavior.
 - **Error Handling**: Error handling is included, making use of standard error codes and messages for debugging.
 - **ASCII Art**: ASCII Art handled in arrays in order to make the game more visually appealing.